Interested in enhancing your child’s educational experience at Katonah Elementary School (KES)?

 Author Visits

-The Author Visit chair(s) collaborates with grade-level teacher representatives to select an author, works with authors or their representatives to set up the visits - including the BOCES paperwork, and organizes the presale of the authors' books.
+The Author Visit chair(s) collaborates with the school librarian to select an author, works with authors or their representatives to set up the visits - including the BOCES paperwork, and organizes the presale of the authors' books.
 On the day of a visit responsibilities include greeting the author and helping him/her get set up, providing lunch, and facilitating the book signing process.
 This happens on every grade level although sometimes grades are combined.

 Beautification

 This committee works with KLSD Administration and the PTO Executive Board to identify areas of improvement and execute a plan to make the KES building and surrounding grounds maintain its best appearance and reflect our community values.
 The committee is expected to propose a plan in early Fall for the work they plan for the year.
-The committee will also provide decorations on the exterior/interior of the school for special school wide event days, such as Spirit Week.
+The committee will also provide decorations on the exterior/interior of the school for special school-wide event days,

 Before/After School Activities